Ohio State nav bar

 “Not living in Ohio and being far removed from daily activities at OSU, The Lantern has always helped me feel CONNECTED.”
 LinkedIn

-Patricia B. Miller
+Patricia Boyer Miller headshot

 Patricia Boyer Miller